 - Information: You will receive information about the type of operation, the admission procedure and the guidelines to follow.
 You will receive a welcome package with various information leaflets.

 - It is not necessary to make an appointment; for example, you can come along after a visit to your physician.
-You will find the opening times of the Pre-admission Unit below.
+You will find the opening times of the Pre-admission Department below.

 - Identity card